prasannax1/starships/README.md

    * Maximum: Warp 1.6

 At 750m long, the Vishnu class is one of the largest ships in the Starfleet inventory.
 It's built almost entirely primary hull, with the engine sections and warp nacelles integrated into the saucer body.
-The upper part of the saucer has a depression where the primary hull of the *Laxmi* class fits snugly.
+The upper part of the saucer has a depression where the secondary hull of the *Laxmi* class fits snugly.

-6 decks in the widest part of the saucer form the primary hangar of the *Vishnu* class which runs all the way through from fore to aft.
-There are 3 exits to the hangar, one in the front and two in the back, each 20m tall and 120m wide.

-Apart from the standard shuttlecraft and runabouts, the primary function of the *aviary* class is to carry a variety of intermediate size starships which are under 20m tall - for example, *Raven* class exploratory vessels, *Magpie* class explorers. *Vulture* class patrol vessels, etc.
+In Hindu mythology Vishnu is said to carry his devotees - and similarly the Vishnu class is mainly built to carry people.
+As large as a small city, the Vishnu Class can carry entire colonies with all the equipment they need to get started.

 #### Laxmi Class